consbio/mbtileserver/README.md

 ## Usage
-From within the repository root:
+From within the repository root ($GOPATH/bin needs to be in in your $PATH):
 ```
-$  ./mbtileserver --help
+$  mbtileserver --help
 Serve tiles from mbtiles files.

 Usage: